-To configure the camera settings, do one of the following:
+To configure the camera settings, do the following:

-- Open the Camera app, and click the settings icon in the upper-right corner.
+- For Windows 7: Start the Communications Utility program and configure the camera settings as desired. - For Windows 10: Do one of the following: - Open the Camera app, and click the settings icon in the upper-right corner.
 Follow the instructions on the screen to configure the camera settings as desired. - Open the Start menu and then click Lenovo Settings → Camera.
 Follow the instructions on the screen to configure the camera settings.

-Using a media card
+Using a media card or a smart card